In talk about intelligence, the concepts in the title above are eternally confused with each other. So once and for all:

-Whether children who score at or above the 98th centile against age peers are to be considered gifted as well is doubtful (I personally say no); but when they score that against adult norms they are certainly gifted.
+Whether children who score at or above the 98th centile against age peers are to be considered gifted as well is doubtful (I personally say no); but when they achieve that score against adult norms they are certainly gifted.
 So children can be identified as gifted, but I recommend against relying on age peer norms for that.

 A prodigy is not a genius (but may in rare instances grow up to be one) and not a savant.
-Whether one is recognized as a prodigy partly depends on how perceptive one's childhood environment is.
+Whether one is recognized as a prodigy also depends on how perceptive one's childhood environment is.

-A savant is never a genius, gifted or prodigy.
+A savant is never a genius, gifted, or prodigy.